Gravitational Waves from Phase Transitions: Detection

 \subsubsection{Atom interferometry}

 A different technique (see Ref.~\cite{Buchmueller:2023nll} for a recent accessible summary) to study low frequencies takes advantage of the fact that matter can behave like waves, especially at low temperatures.
-Particles such as atoms have a deBroglie wavelength
+Particles such as atoms have a de Broglie wavelength

 where $h$ is Planck's constant.
 From this it is seen that the smaller the momenta of the particles (the lower their temperature), the longer the wavelength.
 In atom interferometers, ultra-cold atoms are accelerated using electromagnetic fields, split and brought back together to study the interference pattern just like in laser interferometry.
 When gravitational waves affect the travelling atoms, the interference pattern will be affected.